 Grand Tasting Hall Cost

-In 2019 admission to the Grand Tasting Hall costs anywhere from $34 to $52 including taxes and fees for one night.
-Pricing is based on a sliding scale, however, meaning that prices go up as tickets sell out.
+The last time it happened admission to the Grand Tasting Hall cost anywhere from $34 to $52 including taxes and fees for one night.
+Pricing was based on a sliding scale, however, meaning that prices potentially went up as tickets sold out.
+2021 will likely be similar.

 Grand Tasting Hall Participating Vendors